nus-cs2103-AY2021S2/ip/docs/README.md

 # User Guide
-The duke bot is a desktop task management app, optimised for Command Line Interface (CLI).
+Butler Alfred is a desktop task management app, optimised for Command Line Interface (CLI).
 It is suitable for people who are familiar with CLI and particularly benefits users who are able to type fast.

-Thus, Duke bot can track and manage your tasks faster than traditional GUI apps.
+Thus, Butler Alfred can track and manage your tasks faster than traditional GUI apps.

 ## User Inteface
 <p align="left"><img width="40%" src="Ui.png"/></p>